KAT-Advanced-Medical/KAM/docs/environmental/Chemical/02_protection.md

 - **Filter life** — masks last **15 minutes** of active protection by default.
 When the filter is spent, the mask stops protecting you.
 Carry a **gas mask filter** (`kat_gasmaskFilter`) and use the *Replace gas mask filter* self-action to reset it.
 - **CBRN suit** — for Level 2 agents the mask alone is not enough.
 You also need a uniform that the mission has whitelisted.
 The default whitelist contains the vanilla CBRN suit (`U_C_CBRN_Suit_01_Blue_F`); mission makers add their own (see [CBA settings](#mission-configuration-cba-settings)).

+{% hint style="danger" %}
-> **Common mistake:** wearing a mask into a mustard or sarin cloud and assuming you're safe.
+**Common mistake:** Wearing a mask into a mustard or sarin cloud and assuming you're safe.
 You're not.
 Level 2 agents go through the skin — only the full suit stops them.
+{% endhint %}

 ---